TimTheBig/geogram_predicates/README.md

 // ...
 ```

+## Safety
+The only unsafe code transmutes an array to a struct of the same size and types, which does not affect the values as long as it's not a reference.

 ## Visualizing Advantages of Robust Predicates

 Below are visualizations comparing naive and robust `orient_2d` & `in_circle_2d` implementations.
 You can generate these images yourself by running the _examples_ for [`orient_2d`](examples/orient_2d/) or [`in_circle_2d`](examples/in_circle_2d/).